Download an image from a registry

 debian:latest.
 Pulling the

-only pulls its metadata, but not its layers, because all layers are already
+only pulls its metadata, but not its layers, because the layer is already present

 To see which images are present locally, use the